-An Italian master of make up artistry and hairstyling, Silvia Gerzeli reveals what inspired her to become one of the most sought-after Italy wedding stylists.
+An Italian master of make up artistry and hairstyling, Silvia Gerzeli reveals what inspired her to become one of the most sought-after wedding stylists in Italy.

 If your child is doodling and rubbing pencil lead with their fingers to create shades, then that child may be on the way to a great career in styling brides on the most important day of their life: at their destination wedding in Italy!